pingminus/All-In-One-Terminal-/README.md

 The All-In-One Terminal offers the following commands:

+- `-h`: List all available commands.
 - `-e`: Exit the terminal.
 - `-g`: Access a variety of games (only one right now).
+  - `-g t`: TicTacToe
 - `-u`: Fetch all links from a website.
 - `-k`: Start a keylogger for monitoring key inputs.
   - `-k hidden`: Start a hidden keylogger which is running in the background.
   - `-stopkeylogger`: Stop the keylogger if it’s running.
 - `-color`: Change the terminal's color scheme.
 - `-color list`: Display a list of available colors.

 ## Usage